Palliative care is special help for someone who is near the end of their life.

 This easy read booklet has information to help you understand what palliative care is for children.

-It will help you if a child in your family needs palliative care.
+If a child in your family needs palliative care, read the

-Read the easy read booklet about palliative care for children.
+easy read booklet about palliative care for children to find out:

 Everyone needs to talk about death and dying.